About the course

 You will undertake a project in collaboration with branding firms as part of your consultancy-based dissertation option.

 Employability Events, Visits and Training

-The School’s Business Life Employability Programme is designed to help students to acquire a range of employability and networking skills, enabling them to gain a distinct edge in the labour market and to manage their career search and development more effectively.
+The School’s Business Life Employability Programme is designed to help you to acquire a range of employability and networking skills, enabling you to gain a distinct edge in the labour market and to manage your career search and development more effectively.

 Learn more about the Brunel Business Life Employability Programme.